Sarah-LB/my-first-project/README.md

 ### Issues I came across - where to put this?
 -   Used vw for font-size but also changed layout for different devices - so had tiny text and icons spanning the whole screen!
     Changed for media queries.
+-   text in footer and header wrapping - needed to stop it.

 ## Deployment